syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Calendar-UI-Customization.md

 ![WinUI Calendar DateRange Picker Styles](DropDown-Calendar_images/winui-calendar-daterange-picker-styles.png)

-N> Download demo from [Github](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-daterange-picker-examples/tree/main/Samples/CustomUI)
+N> Download demo from [Github](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-daterange-picker-examples/tree/main/Samples/CustomUI).

 ## Customize using theme keys

-You can customize the colors of day names and headers of month, year, decade and century by changing the theme keys values in a ResourceDictionary used in the `Calendar` control and by using the [`AttachedFlyout`](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.attachedflyout?view=winrt-19041) and `DropDownFlyout` properties.
+You can customize the colors of day names and headers of month, year, decade, and century by changing the theme keys values in a ResourceDictionary used in the `Calendar` control and by using the [`AttachedFlyout`](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.attachedflyout?view=winrt-19041) and `DropDownFlyout` properties.

 <table>
 <tr>